-Administration (360) 337-7129 FAX: 337-4645 Kitsap County was incorporated in 1857 as a statutory county.
+Payroll (360) 337-7123 FAX: 337-4645 Administration (360) 337-7129 FAX: 337-4645

+Kitsap County was incorporated in 1857 as a statutory county.
 This means that the organization of the County is prescribed by the state statute.
 Locally elected officials include the County Assessor, Auditor, Clerk, Prosecuting Attorney, Sheriff, Treasurer, eight Superior Court Judges, four District Court Judges, and a three member Board of County Commissioners.
 Policy-making and legislative authority are vested in the governing Board of County Commissioners, which are all elected at-large on a partisan basis for four-year terms and the chair is elected by the majority vote of the Board members.
-The Board appoints the County Administrator.
-The County Administrator serves the Board by overseeing its departments and providing leadership for the general administration of the County.
+The Board appoints the County Administrator although position was vacant for all of 2012.